 If possible, wait until the township trucks have made at least two passes on your street before clearing your driveway.

 DO NOT Shovel and/or blow snow into the street.

-DO NOT PARK cars on the street from one hour after snow has continuously fallen until 12 hours after snow has stopped.
+DO NOT PARK cars on the street from one hour after the snow has continuously fallen until 12 hours after the snow has stopped.
 This speeds the removal process and prevents cars from being plowed in.